UPPMAX/HPC-python/docs/day1/load_run_packages.rst

 .. exercise:: Check packages (5 min)

    - See if the following packages are installed.
-Use python version ``3.11.8`` on Rackham and ``3.11.3`` on Kebnekaise (remember: the Python module on kebnekaise has a prerequisite).
+Use python version ``3.11.8`` on Rackham and ``3.11.3`` on Kebnekaise/Cosmos (remember: the Python module on kebnekaise/cosmos has a prerequisite).

       - ``numpy``
       - ``mpi4py``